-There are good facilities here including plenty of P&D parking, deckchair hire, toilets, drinking water, a slipway, fairground rides and cafes.
-To the north the beach is backed by a shingle bank, and there is a further large car park at this end.
-Barmouth rail station is approximately 100 yards from the beach and the town itself has more shops, cafes, hotels, supermarkets and a Tourist Information Centre.
-A passenger ferry operates across the estuary to meet the trains on the Fairbourne railway, and there is a foot / cycle path alongside the railway on the Barmouth Bridge (over ½ mile long).
-As this now forms part of the Wales Coastal Path there is no longer a fee to cross.
+Barmouth has good facilities including plenty of P&D parking, deckchair hire, a land train, toilets ♿, drinking water, a slipway, fairground rides, beach shops, pubs and cafes.
+Northwards from the town, the shore is backed by shingle and there is a further large car park at this end.
+Barmouth rail station is a short, level 100 yard walk from the beach and the town itself has more shops, cafes, hotels, supermarkets and a Tourist Information Centre.
+A ½ mile long timber railway viaduct carries the Cambrian Coast railway across the Mawddach estuary, and a foot / cycle path runs alongside the railway.
+This is now part of the Wales Coastal path, and there is no longer a fee to cross.
 Barmouth town also has some very narrow streets, and a short one-way system.
 Congestion is to be expected during peak times.
 If you're travelling from the south, it may be an idea to park at a nearby rural station, such as Morfa Mawddach or Llwyngwril (free parking at both) on the Cambrian Coast line and take the train.

-Panoramic views of Barmouth and the Mawddach estuary can be seen from the National Trust property of Dinas Olau, directly behind the town.
-This can be reached via Dinas Olau road which leads to a steep zig-zag path up the hill.
+Panoramic views of the town and estuary can be seen from the National Trust property of Dinas Olau, directly behind the town.
+This can be reached via Dinas Olau road which leads to a very steep zig-zag path up the hill.